What Is a Prohibited Weapon in Texas?

 Illegal Carrying of Handguns, Knives and Clubs

-Finally, there are certain kinds of weapons that are legal to possess and carry on their own property, but not out in public.
+Finally, certain weapons are legal to possess and carry on their property, but not in public.
 This applies to handguns as well as certain knives and clubs.

 Illegal knives include: